finos/symphony-wdk/docs/reference.md

 This reference documentation covers the Symphony Workflow Automation Definition Language (SWADL) defined as a [JSON schema](../workflow-language/src/main/resources/swadl-schema-1.0.json).

 SWADL is based on YAML, written in files usually suffixed with _.swadl.yaml_.
+If you are not familiar with YAML, you can read about its syntax on [Wikipedia](https://en.wikipedia.org/wiki/YAML#Syntax).

-At the top level, you mainly define the activities part of the workflow.
+In SWADL, at the top level, you mainly define the activities part of the workflow.

 Key     | Type    | Required |
 --------------|---------|----------|